Gwladys, Lady Delamere: Marriages

 Gwladys's first marriage took place in 1920 to Sir Charles Markham of Newstead Abbey, the son of the late Sir Arthur Markham.
 The grand wedding was reported in detail in The Yorkshire Post.
 She divorced him in 1927.

 In May 1928 she became engaged to Hugh Cholmondeley, 3rd Baron Delamere, thirty years her senior, in Nairobi.
 They subsequently married.
 Lord Delamere died in November 1931, at the age of 61, leaving Gwladys Lady Delamere as his widow.

 Kenya

 In 1928, Gwladys travelled to Kenya with the Prince of Wales.
 Her social behaviour drew attention – Isak Dinesen wrote in November that "Lady Delamere behaved scandalously at supper, I thought; she bombarded the Prince of Wales with big pieces of bread ... and finished up by rushing at him, overturning his chair and rolling him around on the floor."
-However, during the 1929-31 famine when the Soysambu area was devastated by locusts, Gwladys took over the management of a hotel Delamere had opened in Iringa in 1926 and made it pay its way.
+However, during the 1929-31 famine when the Soysambu area was devastated by locusts, Gwladys took over the management of a hotel that Delamere had opened in Iringa in 1926 and made it pay its way.
 Despite Dinesen's 1928 comments, the Delameres were back in the Prince's company in 1930.